Close icon

 Clinical depression can come in a few different forms.
 Major depressive disorder (MDD), often (but not always) causes near-constant sadness for more than two weeks at a time.
 That low mood might go away for a while, but it always comes back.

-If you always seem to feel sad in the winter months but your mood brightens with the weather, you might have a different type of depression: seasonal affective disorder (SAD).
+If you always seem to feel sad in the winter months but your mood brightens with the weather, you might have a different type of depression: seasonal affective disorder (SAD) or even reverse SAD.
 On the other hand, persistent depressive disorder (PDD) causes year-round, but milder gloominess.

 Apart from sadness, you’ll recognize all types of depression by these symptoms: